 History of Corvettes

-The corvette ships started being used by the English Navy in their fleet since around 1830s.
+The corvette ships started being used by the English Navy in their fleet around the 1830s.
 However, the Royal Navy had been using small warships from as early as the 1650s.
 They were called sloops.
 Reference to the corvette warship was first made during the 1670s with the French Navy.

 While being in the French Navy the corvette evolved with time and by the 1780s became equipped with 20 guns.
 It became as good and respectable as the Royal Navy’s post ships.
 These were used during the Napoleonic Wars and were rated ships.

 During the mid-19th century with the shift towards steam-powered machines, the importance of Corvette ships declined.
-Their usage got limited to being support gunboats during colonial missions.
+Their usage got limited to being support by gunboats during colonial missions.

 It is important to know the role of Corvettes in the Second World War, which happened to be a milestone in maritime history.
 These were specially built to conform to the necessities of the Allied Powers in order to fight and defend against the German warships.